Course Details

 Brief Description

-This taught Masters programmes is designed to extend and enhance allied health professionals clinical and academic capability by providing core and elective modules that are relevant to their practice.
-The programme can be taken part-time or full-time.
-The various modules are delivered using a mix of classroom based, distance learning supported by e-learning systems and individual tutorials and mentorship.
+This taught Master of Science programme is designed to extend and enhance allied health professionals clinical and academic capability by providing core and elective modules that are relevant to their practice.
+The programme can be taken on a part-time or full-time basis.
+The various modules are delivered using a mix of classroom based and distance learning approaches, supported by e-learning systems and individual tutorials and mentorship.

 (M) Microcreds available: